gramatan/Telegram_AIogram_Favorites_bot/README.md

     HELP = "Bot help text"
     ```
-3. Replace the placeholder values with your own Telegram bot token, PostgreSQL connection strings, and chat/channel IDs.
+3. Replace the placeholder values with your own Telegram bot token, and chat/channel IDs.

 With the config.py file in place, you can now follow the How to Run instructions to build and run the bot and database services using Docker Compose.

 ## How to Run

-1. Make sure Docker and Docker Compose are installed on your system.
+1. Make sure Docker is installed on your system.
 2. Open a terminal and navigate to the project root directory.
-3. Run docker-compose up -d to build and start the bot and database services.
+3. Run docker build -> docker run

 The bot should now be running and connected to the specified chat/channel IDs.